An Empirical Study of Realized GNN Expressiveness: Introduction

 \section{Introduction}

-GNNs are graph-based machine learning models that have been widely used in bioinformatics, recommender systems, social network analysis, and other fields with excellent results~\citep{duvenaud2015convolutional,barabasi2011network,fan2019graph,wang2018ripplenet,berg2017graph,zhou2020graph}.
-Although achieving great empirical successes in various fields, related studies have shown that GNNs have limited ability to distinguish non-isomorphic graphs, such as regular graphs of the same size and degree. \citet{xu2018powerful} established a connection between the expressiveness of message passing neural networks (MPNNs) and the WL algorithm for graph isomorphism testing, showing MPNN's upper bound is 1-WL.
-Many subsequent studies have proposed GNN variants with improved expressive power~\citep{balcilar2021breaking,bevilacqua2021equivariant,cotta2021reconstruction,morris2019weisfeiler,you2021identity,zhang2021nested}.
+GNNs have been extensively utilized in bioinformatics, recommender systems, social networks, and others, yielding remarkable outcomes~\citep{duvenaud2015convolutional,barabasi2011network,fan2019graph,wang2018ripplenet,berg2017graph,zhou2020graph}.
+Despite impressive empirical achievements, related investigations have revealed that GNNs exhibit limited abilities to distinguish some similar but non-isomorphic graphs.
+In practical situations, the inability to recognize specific structures, such as benzene rings (6-member rings), may cause misleading learning results. \citet{xu2018powerful,morris_weisfeiler_2021} established a connection between the expressiveness of message-passing neural networks (MPNNs) and the WL test for graph isomorphism testing, demonstrating that MPNN's upper bound is 1-WL.
+Numerous subsequent studies have proposed GNN variants with enhanced expressiveness~\citep{bevilacqua2021equivariant,cotta2021reconstruction,you2021identity,zhang2021nested}.